00ff0000red/SIMD.ts/README.md

 (*this may change later*)

 Uint64x2 and Int64x2 have very few Wasm operations, so they will likely have to be filled in with scalar operations.

+**Warning**:
+This TS/JS wrapper will need to be rewritten if/when the [TC39 remove builtin subclassing proposal](https://github.com/tc39/proposal-rm-builtin-subclassing) becomes a part of the ES262 specification.

 <!--
 See the [docs](./docs/index.md) for more specific details on the specific operations currently implemented for each vector type.